RobJacobson/ws-dottie/README.md

 **JSONP Testing**: Use `--jsonp` flag or `JSONP=true` environment variable to test browser environment compatibility.

 📖 **For detailed testing information, see [Testing Guide](./docs/TESTING.md)**

+## 🏛️ Governance

+Maintained by the Ferryjoy npm org.
+Issues and contributions welcome.

 ## 🤝 Contributing